keboola/developers-docs/cli/commands/encrypt/index.md

 kbc encrypt [flags]
 ```

-Encrypt unencrypted values in your local directory (i.e. values of properties prefixed by `#` that were not encrypted
+Encrypt unencrypted values in your local directory (i.e., the values of properties prefixed by `#` that were not encrypted
 yet.)
-For example `{"#someSecretProperty": "secret value"}` will be transformed into
+For example, `{"#someSecretProperty": "secret value"}` will be transformed into
 `{"#someSecretProperty": "KBC::ProjectSecure::<encryptedcontent>"}`.

 ## Options